 WPF 17-188: Apache-Navajo County Watershed Improvement Project; Recipient – Arizona Association of Conservation Districts, $303,975

 This grant helped fund a project on the Brown Ranch, owned by the descendants of the late influential state legislator Jack A. Brown.
 The large ranch is a mixture of private, state, BLM, and Forest Service land.
 The project called for mechanically killing “invasive” juniper trees on 2,000 acres to encourage an increase in the amount of herbaceous forage for cattle and wildlife.
 The conversion to herbaceous forage was also supposed to reduce soil erosion and thus improve the condition of downstream riparian areas.
 Vegetative manipulation projects on rangeland are often justified with these claims, even though there’s a significant amount of research that challenges them.
-Studies about juniper removal, for example, have shown that there’s not a big difference in erosion and sediment loads between land covered in woody vegetation and land covered in herbaceous vegetation.
-The biggest cause of erosion in the Southwest, studies have shown, is intense rainstorms, and a heavy rain soon after woody vegetation has been removed can wash away a lot of soil.
+Studies about juniper removal, for example, have shown that there’s not a big difference in erosion and sediment loads in runoff between land covered in woody vegetation and land covered in herbaceous vegetation.
+The biggest cause of erosion in the Southwest, studies have shown, are intense rainstorms, and a heavy rain soon after woody vegetation has been removed can wash away a lot of soil.
 Also, if there’s a drought, it might take years for new grass to grow, and the Southwest has experienced a nearly continuous drought for the last 20 years.
 Also, more grass and open areas only favor those wildlife species that prefer that type of habitat, like pronghorn antelope and prairie dogs.
-But mule deer, for instance, prefer areas with juniper trees.
+But mule deer, for instance, prefer areas with juniper trees (Coe 2018).
 The only major difference that usually results from these projects is that they provide more forage for cattle.
 And they are expensive to implement, considering the value of the additional forage gained.
 The AWPF grant, however, wasn’t the only government assistance program that benefited the Brown Ranch.
 A list is provided in the table below.

 |2009 - 2019||LFP||$732,047|